hawkspar/spy/README.md

 It contains two subparts, _SPYB_ ("SPY Baseflow") and _SPYP_ ("SPY Perturbations").

+This little _README_ is intended as a small quick documentation, for details on the science, you're welcome to read the relevant chapter of my thesis !

 ## Capabilities - what this code can do for you

 _SPY_ handles :